RobertHostler/SSH-Clone/README.md

-# TCP-Server
+# SSH-Clone
-A very simple login system built with a command line TCP server and client.
-I built this from scratch in Python.
-Right now it can only be used by running two terminals on the same machine; one runs the client script and the other runs the server script.
+I have used the simple TCP server and client I wrote previously to create a simplified clone of the SSH tool.
-I do not know what to do with this yet, but I have some ideas to expand this project.
+Once users of the client script log in, they can run a bash command that is then sent to the server and executed there.